mattkerlogue/google-covid-mobility-scrape/README.md

 ## NEWS

+2020-04-04 16:51 `get_all_data.R` script pulls data from all reports, saved in the data folder

 2020-04-04 16:26 Add comments to the functions, move tidyverse library call to scripts

 2020-04-03 18:22 Converted code into a functions, added date and country codes into output tables, created functions for region reports (US state-level data)